AksharaReddyPatlannagari/MACHINE-LEARNING/diabetes_using_linear_regression/project_overview.md

 KNN isnt any good either I think it's the dataset problem.
 Decision trees is worst so far.
-Random forest isn't any help either.
+Random forest isn't any help either. gradient booster isn't good either.
-Data is not good enough maybe
+Data is not good enough maybe.